smly/nips17_adversarial_attack/defense/README.md

 This is my final submission for NIPS'17 Defense Against Adversarial Attack Challenge.

 **Appraoch**: Weighted majority voting.
-Weights are computered by XGBoost model, which is trained to predict the accuracy (hopefully).
+The weights are the prediction result of XGBoost model, which is trained to predict the accuracy.

 ## Acknowledgements